arun8796/AWS-notes/vpc/README.md

 ## Subnet

-Subnets are segments of a VPC’s IP address range where the user can place groups of isolated resources. **A max of 200 subnets per VPC can be allocated, Subnets are also always associated to one and only one AWS Availability Zone**.
+Subnets are segments of a VPC's IP address range where the user can place groups of isolated resources. **A max of 200 subnets per VPC can be allocated, Subnets are also always associated to one and only one AWS Availability Zone**.
 When a new subnet is cretaed the following information must be provided:

 - A subnet name.
 - The VPC the subnet belongs to.